 How I Buy – Kristen Alexander, CMO, Certain

 A common thread among the execs interviewed for the #HowIBuy series is the idea that new information often comes from peers and one’s own network.
-While we all agree with that general trend, the exact details of how that information comes up is often left as a bit of a mystery.
+While we all agree with that general trend, the exact details of how that information comes up are often left as a bit of a mystery.
 Understanding this flow of information is core to relationship intelligence, and that makes this week’s interview immensely valuable.

 In today’s interview, Kristen Alexander, CMO at Certain, helps clarify.
 She learns a lot from peers, luminaries, and up-and-comers within her team.
 More importantly, she has a process for ensuring that she continues to learn from these sources, and is able to gather the best insights from each source in every interaction.
 Here are Kristen’s insights: